 We further investigate the effect of the jump operators in Eq. (\ref{jumpoperator}) with $l=2$.
-Based on the aforementioned physical picture, we calculate the proportion of in-phase lattice site pairs $P_{n,2}^{\text{in}}$, as shown in Fig. \ref{02}(a), and find that it exhibits a $V$-shaped pattern.
-It can be observed that the localized states on both sides of the eigenenergy spectrum tend to have more symmetric in-phase site pairs, while the extended states in the middle of the spectrum tend to have more asymmetric out-of-phase site pairs.
-Therefore, by appropriately choosing the dissipation phase $\alpha$, it is possible to control whether the system's steady state predominantly occupies localized eigenstates or extended eigenstates, as demonstrated in Fig. \ref{02}(b-d).
-When the dissipative phase is $\alpha=0$ [Fig. \ref{02}(b)], the system is expected to reach a steady state predominantly occupied by states associated with symmetric in-phase site pairs, thus primarily occupying the localized eigenstates in both higher-energy and lower-energy regions.
-Conversely, when $\alpha=\pi$ [Fig. \ref{02}(d)], the system is anticipated to attain a steady state mainly occupied by states linked to asymmetric out-of-phase site pairs, favoring the occupation of extended eigenstates in the mid-energy regions.
+We first calculate the proportion of in-phase lattice site pairs $P_{n,2}^{\text{in}}$, and find that it exhibits a $V$-shaped pattern~[Fig. \ref{02}(a)].
+The localized states on both sides of the energy spectrum tend to exhibit more in-phase site pairs, while the extended states in the middle of the spectrum tend to have more out-of-phase site pairs~\cite{SM}.
+Therefore, by appropriately choosing the dissipation phase $\alpha$, it is possible to control whether the system's steady state is predominantly composed of localized or extended eigenstates, as shown in Fig. \ref{02}(b-d).
+When the dissipative phase is $\alpha=0$ [Fig. \ref{02}(b)], the system is expected to reach a steady state predominantly composed of the states associated with in-phase site pairs, thus primarily concentrating on the localized eigenstates in both higher-energy and lower-energy regions.
+Conversely, when $\alpha=\pi$ [Fig. \ref{02}(d)], the system is anticipated to attain a steady state mainly composed of the states linked to out-of-phase site pairs, favoring the dominance of extended eigenstates in the mid-energy regions.
 When $\alpha=\pi/2$ [Fig. \ref{02}(c) and Fig. \ref{01}(b)], the dissipation operator becomes Hermitian, leading to the system reaching the maximally-mixed state $(\rho_{ss})_{mn}=\delta_{mn}/L$ as its steady state.